Polyphosphates

 Figure 3.
 Ribbon diagram of the Vtc4 catalytic polymerase domain.
 A long phosphate polymer is bound in the active site cleft.

 VTC turned to be the long sought-for polyphosphate polymerase in yeast.
 Yeast cells contain high concentrations of polyphosphate in their vacuole.
 Point-mutations in the VTC transmembrane domain inhibit translocation of the polymer into this storage compartment.
 Upon inactivation of polyphosphate polymerisation in VTC, yeast mutants cannot survive under phosphate limiting conditions and have multiple cellular defects.
-We can thus speculate that inorganic polyphosphates are important storage forms of phosphate in eukaryotic cells.
+A single particle cryo electron microscopy structure of the entire VTC complex has now been resolved (Guan et al., Nat Commun, 2023).
+There is mounting evidence that inorganic polyphosphates are important storage forms of phosphate in eukaryotic cells.
 They may also play roles in ion homeostasis and energy metabolism.

 The metabolism and cellular functions of polyphosphates in higher eukaryotes